Dentures Leesburg

 • The materials used for the base and replacement teeth.
 The base is typically made from acrylic while replacement teeth can be crafted with acrylic or porcelain.

-• The number of teeth you are having replaced with contribute to the price.
+• The number of teeth you are having replaced will contribute to the price.
 The more teeth, the more the restoration will cost.

 Remember that a cheaper denture doesn’t necessarily mean a better denture.
 If you end up opting for a budget restoration, it will be more likely to require repairs and replacements in a shorter period of time.
 When you invest more in your restoration, you will see the difference in quality.